 Financial aid is based on filling out the Free Application for Federal Student Aid (FAFSA) form found at fafsa.gov.
 Eligibility for need-based aid is determined through completion of the FAFSA.

-2. Assistantships, fellowships, + AOP grants
+2. Assistantships, fellowships, and AOP grants

 3. Orientation and advising

-Check in with your department to find out if your program requires an orientation and/or advising session.
+Check with your department to find out if your program requires an orientation and/or advising session.
 We recommend you meet with your advisor prior to registering each term.

-- Nursing: Late April
+- Nursing: Mid-to-late April

 - School Psychology: Late August